ununbium/bettertype/readme.md

 plain code and the nature of the error and how it is handled becomes more prominent in the planning process.

 # Types
-A run through the core types with some example code for each concept.
+A run through the core concepts with some example code for each.

 ## Failable
 Represents an outcome of an action that can fail.
 The result can either be successful or failure, each with an